 What if the investment made into Chinese classes does not pay off?

-Education is now considered an investment.
+Education is often considered an investment.
 Once it is an investment, it is judged by whether or not this investment can generate good returns.
 And all investments carry risks of generating no or very little returns.

 For students, education is supposed to be an investment with high returns, a better paycheque, a higher living standard, and more opportunities.
 But sometimes the contrary is true.

 Studies have shown that college graduates who studied Humanities actually earn a smaller paycheque than high school graduates.
 Job opportunities for Doctorate Degree holders in Humanities are scarce.
 Good investments are limited to laws, medicines, maths and engineerings.
-That is the reason that these majors demand a higher tuition fee.

 (852) 9739 8065